Scientific Name

 Description

-Briza maxima is a beautiful annual grass, up to 2 feet (60 cm) tall, with thin, erect stems, hung with pale green flowers that look like raindrops as they catch the light.
-Its stems are usually not branched and are hairless.
-Leaves are tufted together at the base of the plant and alternately arranged along the stems.
+Briza maxima is a beautiful annual grass with thin erect stems hung with pale green flowers that look like raindrops as they catch the light.
+It grows up to 2 feet (60 cm) tall.
+Its stems are hairless and usually not branched.
+Leaves are alternately arranged along the stems and tufted together at the base of the plant.

 Hardiness